 4 November 2020

-In a highly unusual move to raise awareness and sound the alarm of a new humanitarian crisis unfolding at the gates of Europe, a delegation of 20 young Europeans of Armenian ancestry has been dispatched to serve in a five-day mission to Armenia and Artsakh from October 31-November 4.
+In a highly unusual move to raise awareness and sound the alarm of a new humanitarian crisis unfolding at the gates of Europe, a delegation of 20 young Europeans of Armenian ancestry has been dispatched to serve in a five-day mission to Armenia and Artsakh from October 31 to November 4.
 As first-hand observers, they will have the opportunity to witness the grave perils faced by thousands of Armenian civilians and families caught in a full-scale war that erupted when their homeland of Nagorno-Karabakh, aka Artsakh, was attacked by Azerbaijani forces on September 27, 2020.

 Given that the Republic of Artsakh is not yet recognized as an independent state by the international community, European diplomats are not authorized to travel to nor meet with officials of Artsakh.
 This leaves them at a disadvantage in understanding the scope and depth of the issues and humanitarian needs that have already mounted in the first month alone.
 Yet, with the extraordinary show of support by diasporans behind the cause of Artsakh, as demonstrated by their well-orchestrated mass demonstrations across European cities last month, a delegation representing 15 countries will be the eyes and ears for the European community, under the aegis of the AGBU Europe YERIA Initiative.